'Villages will die': Why are furious French farmers blockading the city of Toulouse?

 One unnamed farmer told AFP: "We know that the minister's statement will not be very good for us and things are going to get worse.
 But the farmers have nothing to lose, this is a movement that can become violent.
 We do not know how far it can go."

+France's leading farmer's union the FNSEA described the plan to revise at the map of France's "less favoured" zones as "unjust" and said the European aid was "essential to support agricultural activity in these areas of low potential".

+The union is demanding a new map that is "indisputable and fair" and that "takes into account the reality of the handicaps of these fragile territories."

-On Wednesday, motorists were told it was "imperative" to avoid Toulouse and the nearby village of Montauban and, according to reports, there were about fifty farmers on the roads.
+On Wednesday, motorists were told it was "imperative" to avoid Toulouse and the nearby town of Montauban and, according to reports, there were about fifty farmers on the roads.

 Farmers also blocked the railway line between Toulouse and Narbonne passing nearby, with other blockages underway on the others motorways leading in to Toulouse.